 Area of innovation

-Approximately 1100 solar panels will be installed at the Jandakot Operations Centre, capable of generating 300kW of power, which is approximately two and half times the daily power requirements of the facility.
+Approximately 1000 solar panels have been installed at the Jandakot Operations Centre, capable of generating 300kW of power, which is approximately two and half times the daily power requirements of the facility.

-The CEIH’s design stores 400kWh of energy in batteries with excess renewable energy utilised to power an electrolyser for the production of hydrogen which can be stored or injected into the micro-grid for testing as a direct fuel or blended with natural gas.
+The CEIH’s design stores 500kWh of energy in batteries, with excess renewable energy utilised to power an electrolyser for the production of hydrogen which can be stored or injected into the micro-grid for testing, as a direct fuel or blended with natural gas.
 The use of excess renewable energy, which has traditionally been lost, sets this project apart from other hydrogen trials currently underway in Australia.

-Gas supplier BOC is taking the leap into renewables, announcing a plan to produce green hydrogen and build a hydrogen vehicle refuelling station.Read more
+Gas supplier BOC is taking the leap into renewables, announcing a plan to produce green hydrogen and build a hydrogen vehicle refuelling station for hydrogen fuel cell cars.Read more

 A jobs-rich resources boom could be on the horizon, as global efforts to decarbonise create new markets for renewable Australian hydrogen.Read more